Latest news

 Have your say

-It is important to note that as the ‘host’ planning authorities are not the determining authorities, any correspondence in relation to this matter needs to be directed to BSSL Cambsbed 1 Limited in the first instance and then the Planning Inspectorate.
+It is important to note that as the ‘host’ planning authorities are not the determining authorities.
+Any correspondence in relation to this matter needs to be directed to BSSL Cambsbed 1 Limited in the first instance and then the Planning Inspectorate.

 Details of BSSL Cambsbed 1 Limited proposals, including consultation material to date is available on the East Park Energy website.